PaNOSC-ViNYL/instrument_database/README.md

 # retrieving the output
 output = myinstrument.output()
 ```

 In this example code, `myinstrument` is the instrument description for
-the instrument D22 at ILL, at version `HEAD`, using the simulation
+the instrument ThALES at ILL, at version `HEAD`, using the simulation
-software "mcstas" and the specific flavour `quick`.
+software "mcstas" and the specific flavor `full`.
 The last boolean
 is optional and allowes to install all the additional dependencies to
 run the specific instrument using `pip`.